gabaci72/Rock-Paper-Scissors-NodeJS/challenge.md

 ```

 ## Routing
-[] 3.
+[X] 3.
 Inside the callback function of the .createServer() method, create a new URL object and save it to a const variable called url.
 Initialize the URL object with two arguments: request.url and http://${request.headers.host}.

 URL is like any other JavaScript object.
 You can create a new instance of it like below: